NativeScript/docs-v8/architecture-concepts/navigation.md

 - `closeModal()` - closes the modal view that the UI component is part of.
   To open a modal view you should simply call the `showModal()` method of any UI component instance with a path to the modal root module as parameter.

 The following code sample demonstrates how you can implement the Search modal view and page from the diagram above.
-Check out the complete playground demo below the code sample.

 <!--tab: app-root.xml -->